jsutch/strcmp_timing_attacks_demo/README.md

 **TL;DR** "use secure hashing methods that time buffer their return output rather than rolling-your-own method, let alone doing direct password/token string comparison"

 ### Why did I do this?
-What drove this notebook was Microsoft's discovery of vulnerabilities in NetGear's DGN-2200v1 series routers, including a discover that the routers use strcmp to validate passwords.
+What drove this notebook was Microsoft's discovery of vulnerabilities in NetGear's DGN-2200v1 series routers, including finding that the routers store plaintext credentials and  use the C strcmp method to validate passwords.
+A client was trying to understand why strcmp could leak information about passwords, so I created this notebook.
+I'm calling this "a hash comparison appreciation exercise".

 If you aren't familiar with the problem - this is a weird implementation.
-It presumes that the stored credentials are in plaintext on the system, which is never a good idea.
+Stored credentials in plaintext on the system is never a good idea.
 This is compounded by using the String Comparison (strcmp) method to determine if the password is correct which induces this flaw.

-A client was trying to understand why strcmp could leak information about passwords, so I created this notebook.
-I'm calling this "a hash comparison appreciation exercise".

 The gold standard for auth comparison is to:
 - use a hashing method to manage the creds creation and validation.
-- only store the hashed value, never store the original string
+- On account creation only store the hashed value, never store the original string
-- hash the incoming password then compare the hashes to see if the credential is correct.
+- On user validation hash the incoming password then compare the hashes to determine if the credential is correct.

 The issue, described by Microsoft's 365 Defender Research Team on June 30, 2021: